Stephanie-Delicia/matcha-game/README.md

 IT IS TIME TO BE STRICTER.
-- Mar 5th: Have one drink (downscaled and upscaled) done.
-- Mar 7th: Have exterior of cafe done.
-(Cafe, Sky, and either plants or street light)
-- Mar 9th: Have table and chair done.
-- Mar 11th: Have animations for Feyisola walking, Winnie sitting, and everybody else walking done.
-- Mar 13th: Pick a language (I am between Java and C++) to have this in.
-I think most likely Java for me, but yeah.
-Then try to demo a char walking around.
-- Mar 15th: Winnie running animation?
-I think Winnie will be the only one to be able to run.
-- Mar 17th: Design interior of cafe.
+- Mar 13th: C++ chosen.
+Want to learn about C++, so screw it.
+I'll use Java or JavaScript for the next project.
+- Mar 15th: (1) One drink.
+Small.
+(2) Exterior of Cafe.
+(3) Pearl walking.
-- Mar 19th: Figure out how you want the close-up section of the game to be (when you are making the drink).
+- Mar 17th: (1) Same drink, but large for closer gameplay.
+Deisgn matcha materials to be used.
+Figure out how you want the close-up section of the game to be (when you are making the drink).
 Will it be show on a table?
 What are the specifics there?
-- Mar 21st: Figure out how to trigger key events.
-So once you do something, it triggers a cutscene or dialogue.
+- Mar 19th: (1) Sky clouds.
+(2) Outside table.
+(3) Outside chair.
+- Mar 21st: Have animations for Feyisola walking, Winnie sitting, and everybody else walking done.
 - Mar 23rd: Design bamboo whisk, chasen, and powder container.
 Need animations for these too for the gameplay.
-- Mar 25th: Probably follow up on last task.
+- Mar 25th: Figure out how to trigger key events.
+So once you do something, it triggers a cutscene or dialogue.
 - Mar 27th: Code gameplay -> Mixing the matcha, adding milk, y yeah.
 - Mar 29th: Figure out game incentives.
 Is there a level up system?
 How can you make drinks better?
 - Mar 31st: Yeah, just misc.
 The first two customers will be Leroy and Feyisola.
 Uhhh yeah. maybe after certain progress, the game just cuts to a demo screen LOL